ariya/phantomjs/_posts/documentation/learn/2000-01-05-page-automation.md

 ```javascript
 { top: 0, left: 0, width: 1024, height: 768 }
 ```
-It specifies which part of the screen will be taken in the screnshot
+It specifies which part of the screen will be taken in the screenshot

 * page.content -> string